Louisiana Voices Educator's Guide

 Material Culture: The Stuff of Life

 Find resources helpful for Unit VII lessons below.
-Specific resources are also listed in individual lessons.
-More resources may be found in the Louisiana Folklife Recommended Reading List and Swapping Stories Bibliography.
-Resources marked with an asterisk (*) are available from the CARTS Catalog, 800/333-5982.
+More resources may be found in the Louisiana Folklife Bibliography.

 Bienvenu, Marcelle.
-Who's Your Mama, Are Catholic, and Can You Make a Roux?: A Cajun/Creole Family Album Cookbook.
-Times of Acadiana Press, Inc., Lafayette.
-Includes stories and family photos organized by the seasons, $21.95.
+Who's Your Mama, Are You Catholic, and Can You Make a Roux?: A Cajun/Creole Family Album Cookbook.
+Times of Acadiana Press, Inc. 2006.
+Includes stories and family photos organized by the seasons.

 Cajun Men Cook: Recipes, Stories, and Food Experiences from Louisiana Cajun Country.
 Beaver Club of Louisiana, 1994.
 Walter S. McIlhenny Community Cookbook Hall of Fame.